Year 1

 Here is what we will be learning this half term:

-Our theme this half term will focus on developing our geographical knowledge, skills, and vocabulary.
-Through our study, we will learn to locate hot and cold areas of the world in relation to the Equator and the North and South Poles.
-We will extend our learning by looking at the physical features of hot and cold places and know the effects of hot and cold temperatures on human life.
+Our theme this half term will focus on developing our historical knowledge, skills, and vocabulary.
+Through our study, we will learn who the Wright brothers were and why they were significant in history.
+We will extend our learning by looking at who Sir George Cayley and Robert Blackburn were and what they invented.

 English – Reading